carlospzhz/PSY6422_Project/README.md

 Mini-project focusing on improving visualizations.

 ## Purpose:
-The objective of this module project is to recreate the graph using the original data in R, aiming to achieve the following:
+The objective of this module project is to recreate a graph from from an undergraduate dissertation titled “The effects of calcium modulators on TDP-43 function and development of a new co-localization protocol in ALS cellular models” using the original data in R, aiming to achieve the following:
-Develop a visualization that improves upon the aesthetics of the existing graph, enhancing its visual appeal and clarity.
+1. Develop a visualization that improves upon the aesthetics of the existing graph, enhancing its visual appeal and clarity.
-Create a visualization that facilitates the interpretation of the obtained data, offering insight of the distribution of inclusions for each condition.
+2. Create a visualization that facilitates the interpretation of the obtained data, offering new insight.

-Full project is viewable at .
+Full project is viewable at https://github.com/carlospzhz/PSY6422_Project.

-Reference: Dobbs, M., DeGutis, J., Morales, J., Joseph, K., & Swire-Thompson, B. (2023).
-Democrats are better than Republicans at discerning true and false news but do not have better metacognitive awareness.
-Communications Psychology, 1(1), 46.

 Research Question:
-The research question for this project is “Are Democrats better than Republicans at discerning true and false news?”.
-This question is answered in the visualisation and interpretation sections of the markdown document.
+The current graph lacks the ability to illustrate the distribution of individual data points.
+This information is crucial for understanding whether the observed increase in TDP-43 inclusions with MP004 is due to a general augmentation of inclusions across all cells or if it’s primarily driven by a rise in the frequency of cells with significantly higher numbers of inclusions.
+Thus, recreating the graph aims to answer this question.

 This repository contains:

-figures
+**figures**
+containing: "Average_number_of_Inclusions_4h" - the original figure, and, "NEW_Avg_number_TDP43_inclusions.jpeg" - the final plot produced.
+**data**
-containing "main_plot.png", the final plot produced raw_data containing "raw_data.csv", raw data used for the analysis and processing processed_data containing "processed_data.csv", data processed in the code used for visualisation rmd_styles containing "mycss.css", css file used to customise/style the markdown document markdown230170494.rmd - RMarkdown file (code) markdown230170494.html - A web page of the markdown file
+containing "data_project.xlsx", raw data used for the analysis and processing, and, "processed_data.xlsx" data processed (long format) in the code used for visualisation.
+**rmd_styles**
+index.rmd - RMarkdown file (code)
+index.html - A web page of the markdown file